databricks/spark-deep-learning/README.md

 model = InceptionV3(weights="imagenet")
 model.save('/tmp/model-full.h5')
 ```
+We also need to create an image loading function that reads the image data from a URI, preprocesses them, and returns the numerical tensor in the keras Model input format.
-Now, we can create a KerasImageFileEstimator that takes our saved model file with an image loading function.
+Then, we can create a KerasImageFileEstimator that takes our saved model file.
 ```python
 import PIL.Image
 import numpy as np